How To Write An Apology Letter

 Express genuine regret for your actions and explicitly ask for forgiveness.
 By openly seeking forgiveness, you empower the recipient to decide the fate of the relationship.

 I regret how I acted and every word I uttered.
 I feel terrible about bringing my work stress and family stress with me to the club that day and releasing all that tension on you.
 It had nothing to do with you, your ideas, or your ability.
 Please forgive me.

-4. In the closing of the letter, make a promise that it won't happen again and if appropriate offer some form of restitution.
+Close the letter by assuring the recipient that such actions will not happen again.
 Without promising AND changing your future behavior there's no point in apologizing.

 I respect you too much and cherish our friendship too much to ever have this happen again.
 To make sure that it doesn't, if I ever feel that type of stress or if I'm in a bad mood in the future, I will simply stay away from those I care about until the feelings pass.

 Meanwhile, I want to let you know that I've spoken to everyone who attended last Wednesday about my behavior.
 I've also asked them to open up the floor to you next time we meet, if you feel up for it.

 If there is anything else I can do, please let me know.